East African Community: Budget deficit

-The equal-share model was adopted when the EAC comprised only Kenya, Tanzania, and Uganda, however beginning with the accession of Rwanda and Burundi and accelerated by the accession of South Sudan and the DRC, the equal-contribution model became no longer be sustainable.
-EALA Chairperson of the Budget Committee Ken Mukulia suggested amendments to the EAC legal instruments to distribute power according to size of contribution should accompany the new financing model.
-Additionally, auctioning stranded goods in the ports of Dar es Salaam and Mombasa slated for the three major defaulters has been suggested as a method of paying off their debt.
-Both Mukulia and Rwandan President Paul Kagame have proposed sanctioning defaulting member states.

-In financial year 2024/2025, 61% of the budget was equally contributed from member states or raised by internal revenue while 39% was sourced from development partners.
-The budget for financial year 2024/25 was US$112.98 million, a 8.7% increase from last financial year.
-The majority of this increase has been attributed to Somalia's accession.
-As of 25 November 2024, only US$13.3 million of the $89.5 million budget for financial year 2024/2025 has been remitted.
+The EAC is critically underfunded due to defaulting member states.
+Kenya, Tanzania and Somalia are the only member states to not have any standing debt.
+Uganda has paid 99% of its remittance.
+As of 25 November 2024, only US$13.3 million of the $89.5 million budget for financial year 2024/2025 had been remitted.
 Chairperson of the EALA Budget Committee Ayason Mukulia stated that the failure in remission may stem from hesitancy following the misallocation of US$6 million in funds from the Secretariat by former Secretary General Peter Mathuki.
-Member states have reportedly refused to remit funds until a full audit is conducted.
+Member states had reportedly refused to remit funds until a full audit is conducted.

-The budget deficits have led to a slowdown in community operations.
-The EACJ has a backlog of 260 cases due to its sporadic meeting schedule.
+The budget deficits led to a slowdown in community operations.
+The EACJ had a backlog of 260 cases due to its sporadic meeting schedule.
 Because of the lack of funds, the EACJ only meets quarterly — the First Instance Division meets four times a year and the Appellate Division too four times a year.
 There are 150 staff vacancies and hiring has been frozen since 2024.
 30 more senior officers are set to leave in July after their contracts expire.
 Since July 2025, the EALA has been on an indefinite break due to lack of budget.
 As of September 2025, they have fewer than ten employees.

+The equal-share model was adopted when the EAC comprised only Kenya, Tanzania, and Uganda, however beginning with the accession of Rwanda and Burundi and accelerated by the accession of South Sudan and the DRC, the equal-contribution model became no longer be sustainable.
+EALA Chairperson of the Budget Committee Ken Mukulia suggested amendments to the EAC legal instruments to distribute power according to size of contribution should accompany the new financing model.
 At the 23rd Ordinary summit in 2023, they agreed on a new financing model in which 65% of the budget is contributed to equally, while the remaining 35% is contributed to on the basis of each member states' respective average nominal GDP in the past five years as assessed by the World Bank.
-Kenya will contribute $12.1 million (23.7%), Tanzania $9 million (17.6%), Uganda $8.5 million (16.7%), Rwanda $8.3 million (16.3), South Sudan $6.6 (12.9%) million and Burundi $6.4 million (12.5%).
-Somalia and the DRC's contributions are being "assessed."
-The new model will be reviewed three years after its implementation.
+They have since changed these ratios to 50% and 50%.
+As of September 2026, the EAC has a total budget deficit of US$80 million.

+Auctioning stranded goods in the ports of Dar es Salaam and Mombasa slated for the three major defaulters has been suggested as a method of paying off their debt.
+Both Mukulia and Rwandan President Paul Kagame proposed sanctioning defaulting member states.